lifelike/pangamebook/README.md

 to read up on how to apply styles to the generated file, for instance by using a template style Word document.

+# Export Heading Map (Advanced)
+Most will never need to use this, but the mapping of headers to numbers is added as metadata by the filter, normally not included in the output.
+One way to look at it is to output a JSON file using Pandoc:

+    pandoc --lua-filter=pangamebook.lua -o example.json example.md

+Look for the key **pangamebook-mapping**.
+The value is an object with all headers mapped to numbers (as strings), although with some extra data that has to be filtered out because of how Pandoc stores metadata.
+Here is an example of what a key and value can look like:
+    "#second" : {"t" : "MetaString",
+        "c" : "2"}
 # Development
 Bug reports and feature requests are welcome on GitHub.
 The goal is to keep this tool very simple and focus on only numbering the sections.
 Additions are most